IUPAC/Dissociation-Constants/README.md

  * `jupyter_notebooks/data_sample/data.csv`: Result of inputting the image scan pdf into Amazon Textract; used for Jupyter notebook demos.
  * `jupyter_notebooks/names/sample_names_OUT.csv`: Sample of IUPAC name translations following typical workflow; used for Jupyter notebook demos.

 Further data was collected that is not included in this dataset.
-"Low-confidence" data (i.e. only one source translating IUPAC name to SMILES; or different name translators gave different results) were excluded, as well as entries whose names could not be programatically translated.
+"Low-confidence" data (i.e. only one source translating IUPAC name to SMILES; or different name translators gave different results) were excluded, as well as entries whose names could not be programatically translated, and dissociation types that could not be unambiguously assigned (i.e. pKaH versus pKa).
 Raw scans of the reference books are also excluded from this data set.

 This is the first release of the dataset.
 Please email jonzheng@mit.edu if any errors are discovered.